Bludidi/task-manager/README.md

 ### Install & Setup

 To setup follow the below steps:
-- Clone this project by the command:
+- Clone this project by the following command:

 ```
 $ git clone https://github.com/Bludidi/task-manager.git